 Nike Technology to Look For in Your Yoga Attire

 NikeGrip technology in Nike socks features anti-slip yarns that provide excellent traction underfoot.
 The yoga sock places NikeGrip in the ball of your foot to help stabilise your step on studio surfaces.

 Nike Flyknit technology is used in the Nike FE/NOM Flyknit Bra, which is a high-support, non-padded sports bra.
 When it was created, engineers and designers put in more than 600 hours of rigorous biometric testing to create bras that were supportive, breathable and cooling in essential zones.
 This Flyknit process also enabled designers to combine encapsulation (which uses separate cups for each breast) with compression (which holds the breasts close to the body), offering the best of shape, support and comfort without the addition of components like wires, pads, stabilisers and elastics.
 That's everything you need out of a good yoga bra.

 Nike Luxe technology feels like a second skin.
-Nike Luxe leggings hug you with a sculpting waistband that sits right above your belly button, with a non-sheer design that lets you downward dog with confidence.
+Nike Luxe leggings hug you with a sculpting waistband that sits right above your belly button, with a non-sheer design that lets you Downward-Facing Dog with confidence.
 Luxe fabric gives you a gently compressive feel while keeping you dry as you breathe, stretch and hold your pose.

 For extra sweaty yoga classes, you need a breathable, fast-drying fabric.
 Nike Dri-FIT Yoga clothes are made with Dri-FIT Technology.
 This innovative polyester fabric is designed to help keep you dry so you can more comfortably work harder, longer.
 Dri-FIT's unique high-performance microfibre construction supports the body's natural cooling system by wicking away sweat and dispersing it across the fabric's surface to evaporate faster.